What We Do

 GSD works with national actors to enhance the capacity and systems needed to lead and coordinate rapid, effective responses—from response coordination and mental health and psychosocial support to capacity development and port preparedness.

-We provide key actors with critical support and equipment needed to ensure emergency operation centers at various levels remain functional even during the biggest disasters.
+Response Coordination Program: We provide key actors with critical support and equipment needed to ensure emergency operation centers at various levels remain functional even during the biggest disasters.

-One of the most important but often overlooked components of disaster response is mental health and psychosocial support.
+Mental Health Psychosocial Support Program: One of the most important but often overlooked components of disaster response is mental health and psychosocial support.
 We support training for first responders to deliver psychological support through Psychological First Aid (PFA), while also helping them care for their own mental and emotional well-being during emergencies.

 Maritime support